ch007m/my-lsp4j/README.md

 # Instructions to play with Eclipse JDT-LS & Protocol

-This project demonstrates two different approaches to use the Java Language Server & Protocol part of the project: Eclipse jdt-ls
+This project demonstrates two different approaches to use the Eclipse Java Language Server & Protocol (aka: Eclipse jdt-ls)

 1. **Custom LSP Proxy Server**: A self-contained implementation using piped streams
 2. **JDT-LS Binary with Socket Bridge**: Using the official JDT-LS binary with socket communication

+The project creates with the help of the [ProjectGenerator.java](src/main/java/dev/snowdrop/lsp/common/utils/ProjectGenerator.java) class a maven java project under a temporary folder where a class contains the annotation `@MySearchableAnnotation` that we would like to search about using Eclipse AST.

 ## Setup